How tax applies in retirement

 How tax applies to your regular income and lump-sum payments

-Here’s a summary of how tax applies to your regular income payments and any lump-sum payments from your Retirement Income Allocated Pension.
+Here’s a summary of how tax applies to your regular income payments and any lump-sum payments from your RI Allocated Pension.

 Component of your pension account